tyin363/quick-draw/README.md

 - "[plus - solid](https://fontawesome.com/icons/plus?s=solid&f=classic)" by [Font Awesome](https://fontawesome.com) is licensed under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 Has been resized and recoloured.
 - "[Pen - solid](https://fontawesome.com/icons/pen?s=solid&f=classic)" by [Font Awesome](https://fontawesome.com) is licensed under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 Has been resized and recoloured.
 - "[User - regular](https://fontawesome.com/icons/user?s=regular&f=classic)" by [Font Awesome](https://fontawesome.com) is licensed under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 Has been resized and recoloured.
+- "[square-caret-up](https://fontawesome.com/icons/square-caret-up?s=solid&f=classic)" by [Font Awesome](https://fontawesome.com) is licensed under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Has been resized and recoloured.
+- "[square-caret-down](https://fontawesome.com/icons/square-caret-down?s=solid&f=classic)" by [Font Awesome](https://fontawesome.com) is licensed under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Has been resized and recoloured.
+- "[square-minus](https://fontawesome.com/icons/square-minus?s=solid&f=classic)" by [Font Awesome](https://fontawesome.com) is licensed under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Has been resized and recoloured.
+- QuickDraw Logo by [Font Space](https://www.fontspace.com/) is licensed under Freeware, Non-Commercial.
+- Pencil GIF by [Steffi Lynn](http://www.steffilynn.com/giphy) is free to use in any way.